marifdemirtas/pfp-ebooks/_sources/add_new_record.rst

 This is a plan to add new records (rows) into a table.

-Plan I - When to use this plan?
+Plan 5 - When to use this plan?
 --------------------------------
 This plan is used when you want to add more data to a table in your database.

-Plan I - What parts can be customized to use this plan?
+Plan 5 - What parts can be customized to use this plan?
 -------------------------------------------------------
 To use this plan, replace the name of the table, specify which fields will exist in the row you will insert, and then provide the values for those fields.

-Plan I - Exercises
+Plan 5 - Exercises
 --------------------
-.. parsonsprob:: add_new_record_q1
+.. parsonsprob:: plan_5_q1

    Arrange the code blocks to insert a new record into the 'users' table with the specified field names and values.